Zeitsperre/PyConLT2024/slides.md

 ---

 <!--
-Another platform out there is The Microsoft Planetary Computer which hosts a bunch of climate data and has had xclim available for a few years now, with examples of how to use it.
+Another platform out there is The Microsoft Planetary Computer which hosts a bunch of climate data and has had `xclim` available for a few years now, with examples on how to use it.

-But accessibility is constantly a concern for climate services, so if you aren't familiar with Python, there are still ways of making use of it.
+But accessibility is constantly a concern for climate services and there are still other ways of making use of it.
 -->

 ![bg left:50% 95%](img/ms-planetary-computer.png)